-Honestly the company's website is very vague about their background.
-No details on when they started, leaders of the company or any of that jazz.
+Honestly, the company's website is very vague about their background.
+No details on when they started, leaders of the company, or any information regarding their management team.
 Mostly a lot of boiler plate info about design, quality and sustainability.
 For a real furniture manufacturer, I'd expect to see a bit more substance.

 "They're just resellers.
 My wife used to design furniture at corporate for West Elm.
 She knows the exact factories in China these are made at because they created similar pieces for them (with higher quality leather and slightly different legs but the same thing otherwise).
 Just about every piece of furniture you see from WestElm, CB2, C+B, any of these silly D2C brands, comes from just two cities and about 7 factories in China.
 Unless you are serious about investing in heirloom pieces, I just advise clients to buy cheaply and replace every 3 years as the trends recycle."